Last Updated on December 5, 2023 by Sharon Advik

-First, we’re gonna talk about why you should own a 50-millimeter lens.
+First, we’ll talk about why you should own a 50-millimeter lens.

-Second, we’ll discuss why I bought this specific 50-millimeter lens for my Nikon D 3300.
+Second, we’ll discuss why I bought this 50-millimeter lens for my Nikon D850.

-The 50 millimeters lens is a great place to start improving the quality of your pictures because it’s the lens.
+The 50-millimeter lens is a great place to start improving the quality of your pictures because it’s the lens.

-And the reason why a 50-millimeter lens is a great place to start is that it is the most cost-efficient way to get a quality glass or fast glass and so fast glass.
+A 50-millimeter lens is a great place to start because it is the most cost-efficient way to get quality or fast glass.

-Simply means that you have the ability to go to a low, f stop, or low aperture, which will allow you to give that blurred background or that professional look in a photograph.
+This means you can go to a low, f stop, or low aperture, giving you that blurred background or that professional look in a photograph.

-I’m a huge fan of having a 50 millimeter in your bag, especially as you’re learning photography or trying to improve your gear.
+I’m a massive fan of having a 50-millimeter in your bag, especially as you learn photography or improve your gear.